-During the year ended December 31, 2016, the Company completed in two tranches a private placement for gross proceeds of \$3,327,711 (Cdn. \$4,348,250) through the issuance of 17,393,000 units (the "Units") at a price of Cdn. \$0.25 per Unit.
-Each Unit is comprised of one common share and one half of one common share purchase warrant ("Warrant").
-Each whole Warrant entitles the holder to purchase one additional common share of the Company at an exercise price of Cdn. \$0.40 per share for a period of 36 months from the closing date of the private placement. \$1,255,450 was attributed to these warrants using the Black-Scholes option-pricing model and has been credited to contributed surplus.
+During the year ended December 31, 2016, the Company completed in two tranches a private placement for gross proceeds of \$3,327,711 (Cdn. \$4,348,250) through the issuance of 17,393,000 units at a price of Cdn. \$0.25 per unit.
+Each unit is comprised of one common share and one half of one common share purchase warrant.
+Each whole warrant entitles the holder to purchase one additional common share of the Company at an exercise price of Cdn. \$0.40 per share for a period of 36 months from the closing date of the private placement.
+A value of \$1,255,450 was attributed to these warrants using the Black-Scholes option-pricing model and has been credited to contributed surplus.
 Assumptions used in the pricing model were as follows: average risk-free interest rate - 1.15%; expected life - 3 years; expected volatility - 114% to 117%; and expected dividends - nil.

-In connection with the private placement, the Company paid a cash commission of \$15,200 and 79,200 non-transferable compensation-warrants.
+In connection with the private placement, the Company paid share issuance costs of \$49,036 and issued 79,200 non-transferable compensation-warrants.
 Each compensation-warrant entitles the holder to purchase one Unit, for a period of 18 months, at a price of Cdn. \$0.30 per Unit. \$8,419 was attributed to these warrants based on the Black-Scholes option-pricing model.
 Assumptions used in the pricing model were as follows: average risk-free interest rate -1.15%; expected life -1.5 years; expected volatility -106%; and expected dividends - nil.